DataSF/datasf.github.io/academy/_posts/2016-03-01-introduction-to-excel.md

 ## About this course

-This classroom based workshop is the first in a series of workshops on Excel offered by the Data Academy.
+This classroom based workshop is the first in a series of workshops on Excel offered by the Data Academy. &nbsp;It assumes no prior experience with the program.

-It assumes no prior experience with the program.
+&nbsp;

 ## What you’ll learn